[You can listen to the music from all the Love Saves The Day posts on this Youtube playlist.]

 Nicky Siano was still at high school when he first went to The Loft.
 He also has the distinction of being thrown out by Mancuso for selling drugs – selling was strictly forbidden even if using was an accepted part of the night.
 Nicky got his start DJing at the Round Table, a mob-run cabaret club with a gay clientele.
 By February 1973, when he was still only 17, Siano opened The Gallery, a club very much based on the Mancuso template – mixed crowd, balloons and streamers, free refreshments.

 The Gallery started slowly but when The Loft took a break for the summer, it attracted a lot of the refugees and soon became the most happening night in Manhattan.
 If The Loft was the home of the tripped out dancer, The Gallery was the home of the dancing queen.
 Meanwhile in Philadelphia, the disco sound – ‘four on the floor’ bass drum and sweeping strings – was being invented.
-The elements were falling into place.
+The Love I Lost by Harold Melvin & The Bluenotes on Philadelphia International Records is a prime example.
+The elements for disco were falling into place.

 The Gallery made Nicky Siano the first star DJ.
 He also became mentor to Larry Levan and Frankie Knuckles, who would be so influential that their clubs provided the names for genres of dance music – garage at Levan’s Paradise Garage and house at Knuckles’ Warehouse.
 But back in 1973, Frankie was the best balloon inflater at the Gallery and his friend Larry helped out and became Siano’s lieutenant and lover.